Setting up the GISCARTA platform

 Widget description

-For the widget to work, you need to enable location detection in your browser settings.
+You also need to enable location detection in your browser settings.

-"Print" widget
+Print widget

 Widget description